NikolaiRadke/Noko/write_eeprom/README.md

 ``` ./write_Disk0 > /dev/ttyUSB0 ```
 or
 ``` ./write_Disk1 > /dev/ttyUSB0 ```
 The program sends the contend of the text file **Disk0** or **Disk1** via Arduino to the EEPROM.
-You can watch your Arduino's TX-LED blinking flurry.
+You can watch your Arduino's RX and TX LEDs blinking flurry.
 This may take a while, Disk1 needs about 10 Minutes.

 ### NOTE
 *write_DiskX* was compiled with *x86_64*.
 For other platforms, see *write_DiskX.c* comments to compile it easy for yourself.